A Flexible Quasi-Copula Distribution for Statistical Modeling: Supplemental Materials

-\paragraph{Estimating Nuisance Parameter} To estimate the nuisance parameter $r$ in a Negative Binomial model, we use maximum likelihood.
+To estimate the nuisance parameter $r$ in a Negative Binomial model, we use maximum likelihood.
 Because we are dealing with 1 parameter optimization, Newton's method is a good candidate due to its quadratic rate of convergence.
 The full loglikelihood is

 where only the 2nd and 3rd term depends on $r$.
 First consider the 2nd term.
 Because $\mu_{ij} = \frac{r(1-p_{ij})}{p_{ij}}, p_{ij} = \frac{r}{r+\mu_{ij}}$, the 2nd term of the loglikelihood is

 Let $\Psi^{(0)}$ be the digamma function and $\Psi^{(1)}$ the trigamma function, then the first and second derivative is